BIP: Cultural Heritage: Issues of National Identity, Education and Sustainability

 Course

-The summer school will give participants tools, knowledge and skills concerning cultural heritage, which can be applied in a comprehensive and reflexive way in future studies or professional work.
-The course content will focus on cultural heritage, including its definitions, manifestations, and use.
+The programme will give participants tools, knowledge and skills concerning cultural heritage, including its definitions, manifestations, and use.

 Purpose